Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — I Peter 2:5

 So it is with us.
 Our individual lives may not bear much beauty from our mistakes and the effects of sins committed against us.
-But as we place our faith, trust, and hope in the saving work of Jesus' death for our sins and the sins committed against us, and in His resurrection, we can believe that we will be resurrected and transformed into a beautiful new and perfect creation.
+But as we place our faith, trust, and hope in the saving work of Jesus' death for our sins, the sins committed against us, and in His resurrection, we can believe that we will be resurrected and transformed into a beautiful new and perfect creation.
+Paul reassures us in his letter to the Romans that God will work all of it out for good.

 — Romans 8:28